 Commercial

 Stephen is an exceptional commercial barrister.
 He is highly respected and specialises in high value and complex disputes.
-He has over 20 years’ experience in the field of commercial litigation and is recommended as a leading practitioner by both Chambers and Partners and The Legal 500.
+He has over 30 years’ experience in the field of commercial litigation , commercial fraud and property litigation and is recommended as a leading practitioner by both Chambers and Partners and The Legal 500.
+He appears regularly unled against Leading counsel.
 His practice comprises:

 Stephen is renowned for his hard working and no nonsense approach, for the pragmatic and strategic advice that he provides and for his ability to relate to his clients and to communicate his advice to them in an unstuffy, clear and practical manner.